-The Park Scholarships program at North Carolina State University has selected 292 Semifinalists for the Class of 2019 – the twentieth class of Park Scholars.
+The Park Scholarships program at North Carolina State University has named thirty-nine students to its Class of 2019.